fabarca/andar/README.md

 # Andar Package

-> *Caminante, no hay camino, se hace camino al **andar**.*
->
-> Antonio Machado

-Andar is a python package that provides an abstraction layer for managing path structures, helping to create and parse paths in a programmatic way via templated file paths.
+Andar is a Python library that provides an abstraction layer for managing path structures, helping to create and parse paths programmatically via templated file paths.

 ## Install Package